maya034/Churn-Analysis/README.md

 Request to set Complan Options to Zero — VMRA, Driver Wages & Telephone Reimbursement

+Subject: Urgent Request – Complan Option Reversal & May Salary Recovery

 Hi Team,

-I am writing regarding my Compensation Plan configuration that was enabled during the April 2026 increment cycle.
+I hope this message finds you well.
+I am writing to you with an urgent request regarding my Compensation Plan configuration, and I sincerely request your understanding and earliest possible assistance.

-During the Complan submission window, I had set the following components to a reimbursement amount instead of keeping them at zero:
+During the Complan submission window in April 2026 (post-increment cycle), I had inadvertently set the following components to a reimbursement amount instead of keeping them at zero:

-Vehicle Running & Maintenance (VMRA) — ₹5,000/month
+• Vehicle Running & Maintenance (VMRA)
-Driver Wages — ₹3,000/month
+• Driver Wages
-Telephone Reimbursement — ₹1,000/month
+• Telephone Reimbursement

 As a result, these amounts have been deducted from my monthly cash salary and moved to reimbursement buckets.
-Since I do not have expenses to claim against these components, I am not benefiting from this and my net take-home has reduced significantly — even below my pre-increment salary.
+Since I do not have valid expenses to claim against these components, I am unable to recover this amount through reimbursements either.

+This has caused my May 2026 net take-home salary to drop significantly — to a level even lower than my pre-increment salary.
+I want to be transparent that this situation has put me under considerable financial stress, as I have multiple active EMI obligations that are planned around my expected monthly salary.
+The unexpected shortfall has made it extremely difficult for me to meet these commitments on time this month.

-I spoke to the payroll team today and was advised to raise this ticket with the following requests:
+I have already raised this concern on the Allsec portal as well.
+I spoke to the Payroll team and was advised to write in formally with the following requests:

+Request 1 — Permanent Complan Change:
-Request 1: Set the Complan Options for all three components (VMRA, Driver Wages, Telephone Reimbursement) to zero permanently, so they are included in my monthly taxable salary going forward.
+Please set the Complan Options for VMRA, Driver Wages, and Telephone Reimbursement to zero, so that these amounts are included in my monthly taxable cash salary going forward.

+Request 2 — Recovery in June Cycle:
-Request 2: The amount deducted in May 2026 payroll due to these components should be recovered and paid in the June 2026 salary cycle.
+The amount deducted in May 2026 due to these components should ideally be recovered and credited in the June 2026 salary cycle, given the financial hardship caused.

+Request 3 — Allowance Option Form Access:
-Request 3: If the Complan submission window has closed, kindly enable the Allowance Option Form for me so I can make this change myself, OR make the change directly from your end.
+If the Complan submission window has already closed, kindly either enable the Allowance Option Form for me so I can make this change myself, or make the change directly from your end.

-Request you to please process this before the June 2026 payroll cutoff.
-Thank you.
+I completely understand this may have been my own oversight during the submission, and I take full responsibility for that.
+However, I genuinely request your support in resolving this before the June 2026 payroll cutoff, so that my salary is restored to the correct level.

+Thank you so much for your time and understanding.

+Warm regards,
+Mayank